Dog Bite Lawyer in Albuquerque

 - Broken bones – Some breeds of dogs have enough bite force to crush or snap a person’s bones.

 - Infection and disease – Dogs have numerous kinds of viruses, bacteria, and parasites living in their mouths.
-If a dog bite manages to break the victim’s skin, the dog’s saliva can get into the wound and cause infections and disease, including staph infections, rabies, or tetanus.
+If a dog bite manages to break the victim’s skin, the dog’s saliva can get into the wound and cause infections and diseases, including staph infections, rabies, or tetanus.

 - Emotional/mental issues, including anxiety, depression, PSTD, or the onset of cynophobia (fear of dogs)